canonical/charmed-kubeflow-documentation/docs/how-to/install/general-installation.rst

    juju config dex-auth static-password=<new password>

 .. note::
-   To use an external Identity Provider, see :ref:`Integrate with identity providers <integrate_with_identity_providers>` for more details.
+   To use an external Identity Provider, see :ref:`Integrate with identity providers <integrate_identity_providers>` for more details.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Find the dashboard IP address